Marion High School (Arkansas)

 Marion High School is an accredited public high school in Marion, Arkansas, United States.
 Established in 1911, Marion High School is one of four public high schools in Crittenden County and the only high school of the Marion School District.

 The school district, and therefore the high school's attendance boundary, includes almost all of Marion, the municipalities of Clarkedale, Crawfordsville, Gilmore, Jericho, Sunset, Turrell, and portions of Jennette and West Memphis.
+It is one of the few remaining schools in the United States & the world at large that still practices Corporal Punishment.

 History

 The first Marion High School began in 1911 with construction of its first building completed in 1912 and housed all grades and then subsequently served solely as a high school and later as a middle school until the 1990s.

 In recent years the Marion School District has absorbed students from smaller nearby districts due to state mandated consolidation—most recently Crawfordsville School District (2004) and Turrell School District (2010).
 Previous consolidations and expansions added the communities of Jericho (1947), a small portion of adjacent West Memphis (1953) and with integration Sunset (1968).
 The current facility dates from 1970, but Marion's schools were founded in 1869 and the first High School opened in 1911.
-The school averages between 850-900 students in grades 10–12.
+The school averages between 850 and 900 students in grades 10–12.